 Function: Commonly escape (from task, sensory environment, or social situation).

 Prevention: Identify the specific trigger for leaving (is it always during the same subject?
 After a specific type of interaction?
 When noise levels rise?).
 Address the trigger directly.
-Provide a designated "safe space" within the classroom where the pupil can go without leaving the room.
+Provide a designated "safe space" within the classroom where the learner can go without leaving the room.

-Replacement: Teach the pupil to request a break to the designated space: "I need the calm corner" or use a break card.
+Replacement: Teach the learner to request a break to the designated space: "I need the calm corner" or use a break card.
 The calm corner must be genuinely calming (not a punishment area) and accessible without adult permission during the teaching phase.

 Monitoring and Reviewing the BIP